RS-PYTHON/rs-demo/README.md

 * On the left, in the file explorer, go to the demos or tutorial folder and double-click a notebook to open it:

 ![Jupyter Notebook](./doc/images/jupyter.png "Jupyter Notebook")

+### Install a new `rs-client-libraries` version

+#### Option 1: update the JupyterHub image (affects everyone)

+1. Vérify in the CI/CD that the last `rs-client-libraries` modifications were merged into the `develop` branch: <https://github.com/RS-PYTHON/rs-client-libraries/actions/workflows/publish-binaries.yml>

+1. Ask the `rs-infrastructure` administrator to run a new CI/CD workflow to publish this `rs-client-libraries` version into a new JupyterHub image.

+#### Option 2: from a wheel package (affects only you)

+1. In the CI/CD, click on the last `rs-client-libraries` branch workflow that you want to use: <https://github.com/RS-PYTHON/rs-client-libraries/actions/workflows/publish-binaries.yml>, go to the `Artifacts` section and download the `.whl` package file.

+1. Or alternatively, build the wheel yourself from your local `rs-client-libraries` project by running: `poetry build --format wheel`

+1. Upload the `.whl` package file to your JupyterHub session, open a Terminal and run:

+    ```shell
+    # Uninstall the old version.
+Note: this fails if we do it for the first time because
+    # we try to uninstall the root installation of the library, but this this OK.
+    pip uninstall -y rs-client-libraries || true

+    # Install the new version for the current user.
+    pip install rs_client_libraries-<version>-py3-none-any.whl
+    ```

 ## Run on local mode